hansiemithun/json2xl/README.md

             }
           }
 		Worksheet settings such as print, outlines and margins, etc.
-        You can refer the excel4node doc for more idea about this.
+        You can refer the excel4node doc for more information.